daattali/beautiful-jekyll/_drafts/how-to-download-and-install-windows-server-2022.md

 ---
 In a world where security is increasingly important along with the adoption of hybrid cloud options, Microsoft recently released Windows server 2022 which builds on these industry requirements to offer a mature and secure platform.
 In this blog, we will discuss how to download and install Windows Server 2022 in VMware.
 We will also touch base on the Windows Server 2022 new features.

+## Windows Server 2022 hardware requirements

+The hardware requirements haven't changed much from earlier versions.
+These are the minimum requirements.
+The amount of resources you need in your server will obviously depend on the purpose it will serve.

+**Memory**

+* 512 MB for core,  2 GB for Server with Desktop Experience
+* ECC DIMMs for bare metal hosts

+Note that you need at least 800MB of RAM during the installation process in a VM

+**CPU**

+* 1.4 GHz 64-bit processor (2 cores recommended)
+* Compatible with x64 instruction set
+* Supports NX and DEP, CMPXCHG16b, LAHF/SAHF, and PrefetchW
+* Supports EPT or NPT

+**Storage**

+* 32GB for the OS as an absolute minimum (28GB for Core install)
+* Add more space if you have significant memory size for the paging, hibernation, and dump files.

+**Network**

+* 1 Gbps network adapter, compliant with PCI Express architecture specification

 ## Download Windows Server 2022

 There are a few ways you can get the Windows Server 2022 free download but the easiest and most flexible is probably to get the ISO in the Microsoft Evaluation Center and install it in a virtual machine.
 The Windows Server 2022 ISO gives you access to a 180 days free trial period.
 Note that the ISO is a bit chunky with about 5.2GB in size.